 $configValues['CONFIG_DB_USER'] = 'root'; $configValues['CONFIG_DB_PASS'] = ''; $configValues['CONFIG_DB_NAME'] = 'radius';

-This is how it looks after editing with the details for the database I created earlier:
+This is how it looks after editing the details for the database I created earlier:

 $configValues['CONFIG_DB_USER'] = 'radius'; $configValues['CONFIG_DB_PASS'] = 'Somestrongpassword_321'; $configValues['CONFIG_DB_NAME'] = 'radius'